-The most popular capacity range for mini quad is between 1300mAh and 2200mAh for both 3S or 4S LiPo.
+The most popular capacity range for mini quad is between 1300mAh and 1800mAh for both 3S or 4S setup.
 Basically you need to find a good balance between flight time and weight.
 More capacity gives you more time in the air, but it’s also heavier.
-When it gets too heavy, the aircraft starts to feel sluggish and fly like a tank.
-For serious racers and free-stylers, you want the aircraft to be as light as possible, so 1300mAh and 1500mAh are the most popular packs.
+When it gets too heavy, the aircraft starts to feel sluggish and flies like a tank.
+For serious racers and free-styler pilots, you want the aircraft to be as light as possible, so 1300mAh and 1500mAh are the most popular packs.

-C rating = peak current draw / capacity
+Safe peak current draw = C-rating * capacity

-For instance, these battery would be the fine candidates for my example:
+For instance, these battery would be the fine candidates for this example:

 - ZIPPY Compact 1300mAh 3s 40c Lipo Pack

 - Turnigy nano-tech 1300mAh 3S 45~90C Lipo Pack

 Some people believe low C rating battery works just as good, while some say if C rating is below requirement, the quad will have no punch (voltage sag).
 It could even cause battery to overheat, which is bad for battery health.